rogleete/backblaze64-unraid-dash-monitor/README.md

 container's Web UI, and shows a chosen subset of fields as a native Unraid dashboard tile.

-Requires a Backblaze64 container reachable from this Unraid server.
+Requires a Backblaze64 container reachable from the Unraid server.
 Configure the address, port, and security settings.
 Settings -> Utilities -> Backblaze64 Monitor after installing.